 As we saw, that attacker can easily install malware on the POS system due to the vulnerability of the POS operating system.
 Such attacks could lead to severe data breaches and require quick action too.
 Here are some serious issues in the POS system that could welcome attackers to perform data theft.

 The Payment Card Industry Data Security Standard (PCI DSS) related to POS systems do not need to be implemented network segmentation as it reduces the scope of CDE (card data environment) and the PCI DSS assessment.
 POS system must allow software updates and maintenance, which allow data to be exported to other external payment processors.

 Point-to-Point Encryption (P2PE):

 However, credit card data remains unencrypted within internal networks and systems of POS.
-Therefore, when the data transmits from one system to another system, it remains in a plain text within the memory of POS system.
+Therefore, when the data transmits from one system to another system, it remains in plain text within the memory of the POS system.
 This situation could allow an attacker to steal the data with RAM scraping malware.
 Point to point encryption removes the fear of malware and credit card data that will remain encrypted while swiping.

 Less usage of EMV: